VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

 ### Sections of Code You May Need to Know

 In here, go over the Piwik-Stats form that must be filled out to import a section of data from Piwik over to the Piwik-Export.
 Also discuss about the config.json and to fill out the appropriate information if one has not done so.
 Talk about the groups.json and what it's purpose is, along with changing the url if need be (if url has changed).

+## Charts.js

+The Piwik-Export is currently using Charts.js in order to construct the charts from the data tables.
+Charts.js is a very reactive chart library that offers many features for the project to use.
+[Chart.js library docs](http://www.chartjs.org/docs/)

+## Files Commonly Worked On

+The most common files that are worked on in the Piwik-Export repo are chartData.js, Piwik-Stats.js, stats.ejs, statsForm.ejs, and groups.json.
+You may occaisionally need to work in the app.js file if any requiremetns for the node server itself needs to be changed (such as changing the style of SSL).
+Explain what each file purposely does along with scenarios of what to do to the project, what file to go to.
+Also mention about the package.json and reminding to update the package everytime a new library is introduced.

+## Languages used on project

+Explain what languages are being used on the project such as: javascript, jquery, PHP, node.js, express javascript, along with express node.
+Link to website and documentation on the languages and way to learn them if not known already.
+Explain in order what languages are most used and what are helpful to know while working in the Piwik-Export project time (mostly PHP was helpful but was not technically necessary).